FlowFuse/flowfuse/docs/user/assistant.md

 # FlowFuse Assistant Plugin

-**Introduced in FlowFuse 2.6**
+**Introduced in FlowFuse 2.6 on FlowFuse Cloud only.
+This feature is not yet available for self-hosted customers.**

+The FlowFuse Assistant brings the power of AI to the Node-RED editor.

-Node-RED instances running within FlowFuse will automatically include the **FlowFuse Assistant** plugin that aims to helps you work faster and smarter.
+Node-RED instances running within FlowFuse Cloud will include the **FlowFuse Assistant** plugin that aims to helps you work faster and smarter.

 The plugin currently supports 2 features:

 1. Function node creation directly from the Node-RED editor toolbar
 2. In-line Function code generation within the function node editor

+To enable the Assistant, ensure your Instance is running the latest Stack.

 ### Function Node Creation